oderby/owenderby.com/content/blog/2016-election-pa-results.md

 [^7]: It's not, due to the way the electoral college works in America.
 I suspect
     the general population's understanding of the electoral college spiked during and after the election this year.

+[^8]: A more conservative analysis would attribute these additional votes along
+    party lines, greatly reducing the number of marginal votes represented.
+Either way, the resulting analysis still holds.

+[^9]: Assuming that all these extra registered Republicans turned out to vote
+    for Trump